grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 ---
 title: Shortcodes
 menuTitle: Shortcodes
-description: Understand how to use shortcodes in your markdown.
+description: Understand what shortcodes are and how to use them in your markdown.
 aliases:
   - /docs/writers-toolkit/latest/writing-guidelines/shortcodes/
 weight: 800